iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part2.md

    in the STFT that wasn't present during the training (e.g. a bearing fault), or if a specific unexpected combination of harmonics occurs, the latent variables won't be optimized to accurately represent this newfound state.
-   As a result, the output of the autoencoder will start to diverge from the input.
+   As a result, **the decoded output of the autoencoder will start to diverge from the input**.

    <img
      src="{{ site.baseurl }}/assets/images/vibraton-encode-decode-loss.svg"